 This scam has left students in severe financial difficulties.
 Do not assume people are who they say they are on a phone call or text, especially if they ask for personal or financial details.

 Police will never demand your bank account details, passport information, address or ask to monitor your movements over the phone.
-If you are unsure about any phone calls, emails or messages, do not comply with any requests.
-Talk it over with someone you trust or the police.

 MONEY MULES